 The problem with getting better at management is that there's no

-Getting better as a manager is like assembling the plane after you’ve already jumped from the cliff.
+Getting better as a manager is like assembling the plane after you've already jumped off the cliff.
 You might land as a master.
 Or crash spectacularly.

 There are people who are willing and able to deal with this kind of challenge.
 They're the right candidates for switching from being an individual contributor to a management position.
 For all the others (probably the majority), we'll have to provide other avenues for growth.

 In "Who can blame Melania for resisting her Easter egg role?", the Irish Times suggests using the vacant East Wing of the White House to install a First Shrink.
 I suggest launching a Center for Megalomaniac Studies.
 He did promise lots of new jobs, didn't he?